msvivianso/wwc-basic-blog/README.md

 <a name="newHtmlContent"/>
 ##### 4.3.2 Adding Content to the new HTML page

-Your team should have completed *section 4.3.1* together on one computer.
 Now let's do some work on the same code base but from each of our own computers.

 Remember, before you start making changes to the code, you should pull from Github to make sure you have all of the most recent changes: